creekorful/bathyscaphe/README.md

 # How to initiate crawling

-One can use the RabbitMQ dashhboard available at localhost:15003, and publish a new JSON object in the **crawlingQueue** .
+One can use the RabbitMQ dashboard available at localhost:15003, and publish a new JSON object in the **crawlingQueue** .

 The object should look like this: